In the NewsUpcoming Events, Media and Podcasts

 November 3, 2020

 It was also at NCCC that Jonathan first met Dr. Ansari who had the distinction of being the first Muslim African American female Vice President of the college.
 “Dr. Ansari encouraged me to pursue an MBA,” said Jonathan.
-“Then she moved on to the Community Health Center of Buffalo.”
+“Then she moved on to The Community Health Center of Buffalo, Inc.”

 According to Jonathan, it wasn’t until a few years later – after he indeed went on to complete a Master of Business Administration at Empire State College — that he reconnected with Dr. Ansari who as CHCB Chief Executive Officer reengaged with NCCC.